LangChain runtime authorization

-The problem with LangChain agents today
+The problem with LangChain tool execution

 LangChain's ToolNode and AgentExecutor execute tool calls with no built-in authorization check.
 The LLM picks the tool.
 Your code runs it.